robertblackwell/yake/README.md

 -	have `watch` tasks built in
 -	async tasks
-- 	passing arguments from the command line through to task action functions
+- 	passing arguments from the command line through to task action functions as parameters
+-	multiple task names as arguments to the yake command

 ## Install